MyPetORG/MyPet-Wiki/pages/skilltrees.md

 ### Skills

 Within the levels you can specify which ability will be learnd or should be updated.
-Any Ability has it's own custom option that can be set in the skilltrees.<br>
+Any Ability has it's own custom option that can be set in the skilltrees.
 ## Inheritance

 **Skilltree**s are capable of inheritance which means if **skilltree** `a` inherits from **skilltree** `b`, **skilltree** `a` will have all the settings form **skilltree** `b` and in adition to the own settings.